-Read on to find out why Yeti’s time-tested design and durability means it remains king of the mountains for us.
+Read on to find out why Yeti’s time-tested design and durability mean it remains king of the mountains for us.
 It also tested better for keeping drinks hot, while the RTIC excelled with cold liquids.

 But Shawn found RTIC’s tumbler smashes the Yeti version in a couple of key areas – price and keeping drinks cold – making RTIC our best budget choice.

-RTIC vs Yeti Tumbler – our huge review
+Rtic vs Yeti Tumbler – Our Huge Review

 We are going to look at these two popular drinkware brands and compare the RTIC vs Yeti Tumbler across the following range of criteria.
-But first we are listing the pros and cons of each – as always, you can find the full details and justifications by reading on.
+But first, we are listing the pros and cons of each – as always, you can find the full details and justifications by reading on.

 - Better at keeping beverages hot

 - Lacking in the keeping things cold department

 - Drastically more expensive